 Homework has a place in consolidating and enriching school related activities with support and encouragement of parents.
 By acknowledging your child's efforts, you will be encouraging your child to achieve well.

-Whole-school assemblies are held on Friday mornings at 9 a.m. in the school hall.
+School assemblies are held on Friday mornings at 9 a.m. in the school hall.
 A different class runs the assembly each week.
 The assembly provides an opportunity to recognise student efforts and share student learning and school events.
 All family members are welcome to attend.
-Special syndicate-led assemblies are held at different times during the term.
-Dates will be listed in the newsletter and on this website.

 Library and Information Centre